agrc/gis.utah.gov/_posts/2016-03-25-about-our-new-v6-website-in-ghpages.md

 As always, we welcome and appreciate your [feedback](mailto:agrc@utah.gov?subject=gis.utah.gov website feedback) on the gis.utah.gov site.

-Lastly, thanks to [@SteveAGRC](https://twitter.com/steveagrc) for the vision, drive, and mentoring that got us to v6.0!
+Lastly, thanks to [@SteveAGRC](https://twitter.com/steveagrc) for the vision, leadership, and GH mentoring that got us all to v6.0!